Top 10 Rules to Marketing a Law Firm Merger or Branch Office (Part I).

-You have 100 local competitors all battling for dominance, seeking the best clients and laterals.
+You have 100+ local competitors all battling for dominance, seeking the best clients and laterals.
 Only a few can succeed.
 Your local marketing can’t be safe and conservative, it must be outstanding.
 You must stand far above 98% of the other firms.
-That's a very big goal, and I guarantee that's not what your office's marketing plan states or intends.
+That’s a very big goal, and that’s probably not what your office’s marketing plan states or intends.
 It should, though.
+It can.

-3. I don't care about your firm's marketing.
-A branch office has different needs.
+3. A branch office has different marketing needs.

-It's not that your firm-wide marketers are doing it wrong. but understand that they are situated differently.
+It’s not that your firm-wide marketers are doing it wrong. but they are situated differently.
 Maintaining an existing brand requires different tools and techniques than building a brand-new one.
-Their goal is different than yours; they need to play it safer.
-They won't want to rock the boat as much as you need to.
-The current status quo is working quite well for the people at The Mothership.
-And the big-picture home-office marketers are focused on all of the firm's offices.
-In marketing your local office, you're mostly on your own.
+They can afford to play it safer.
+They don’t need to rock the boat as much as you do.
+The current status quo works well for those in The Mothership.
+And the big-picture home-office marketers are focused on all of the firm’s offices.
+In marketing your local office, you’re mostly on your own.

 You are getting bonused based upon the success of this one office.

 You need to shake things up.
-You're really just a small start-up.
+Your office has become a brand-new local boutique law firm.